OpenEuroLLM/training-data-catalogue/hplt/2.0/README.md

 The _cleaned_ version is distributed as 605 compressed JSONlines files, amounting to a total of about 15 tib on disk.
 For larger languages, the data is distributed across multiple files, e.g. `eng_Latn/1.jsonl.zst` … `eng_Latn/160.jsonl.zst` for the 160 parts that jointly comprise some 3,4 billion documents identified as English.
+When sampling subsets of the data, it may be advisable to give preference to documents with higher [Web Docs Scorer](https://github.com/pablop16n/web-docs-scorer/blob/main/README.md) quality estimates, i.e. the first value in the JSON `doc_scores` field.

 ## <a id="languages">European Language Support</a>